Daniel Becker, M.D., Director & Founder

 Dr. Chouhfeh has a background in Ophthalmology and multiple sclerosis having participated in several research projects and publications.
 She is a member of the American Academy of Neurology and International Parkinson and Movement Disorder Society.
 She speaks Arabic and enjoys cooking, reading and traveling.

-Sandra Eke joins the International Neurorehabilitation Institute team as Nurse Practitioner.
+Sandra Eke has joined the International Neurorehabilitation Institute team as Nurse Practitioner.
 She works closely with Dr. Becker.

 Adwoa began her career attending UMBC for undergraduate education, where she obtained a B.A in BioPsychology in 2003.
 She went on to study physical therapy at University of Maryland, Baltimore, where she obtained a Doctorate of Physical therapy in 2006.
 She worked at the International Center for Spinal Cord injury at Kennedy Krieger Institute for 5 years, where she worked with Dr. Becker, providing therapy services for patients with spinal injuries, MS, TM, etc. In 2011, she transitioned to a local orthopedic clinic, working with patients who suffer from post-operative pain, joint replacements/ injuries, sport injuries, lower back and neck pain.
 In June 2015, she joined the team at INI to continue work with patients with neurological conditions.

 When not at work, she enjoys bike riding, tennis, and other recreational sports, as well as spending time with family and friends.

 Jennifer Sahm joins the International Neurorehabilitation Institute team as Physical Therapist.